-Five series of abundance indices were used in the assessment (Table 14).
-New data were available from a trawl survey on Chatham Rise in January 2022 (Stevens & Ballara in press) and an acoustic survey of the Cook Strait in July-August 2021 (Escobar-Flores & O'Driscoll in prep).
-The age data used in the assessment (Table 16) were similar to those used in the 2021 assessment, but with one additional year of data.
+Six series of abundance indices were used in the assessment (Table 14).
+New data were available from a trawl survey in Chatham Rise in January/February 2024 and an acoustic survey of Cook Strait in Winter 2023 (Escobar-Flores et al in prep).
+A new series of acoustic estimates from Pegasus Canyon (ECSI) from 2002-2023 were used in the 2024 assessment for the first time.
+The age data used in the assessment (Table 16) were similar to those used in the 2023 assessment, but with one additional year of data.